-In this guide, I will explain to you about the smartwatch benefits.
+In this guide, I will explain to you the smartwatch benefits.
 I have also included both advantages and disadvantages of smartwatches so that you can decide whether you really need a smartwatch or not.

-As a side note, I am using smartwatches for a quite a long time and recently upgraded to Apple Watch Series 6(GPS+LTE) from Fitbit Versa 2.
+As a side note, I am using smartwatches for quite a long time and recently upgraded to Apple Watch Series 6(GPS+LTE) from Fitbit Versa 2.
 Besides, I review smartwatches and fitness trackers for a relatively long time for DigitMize.

 Smartwatch Benefits: What is the Benefit of a Smartwatch?

-The great benefit of having a smartwatch is it allows you closely monitor your health and another day-to-day activity right from your wrist.
+The great benefit of having a smartwatch is it allows you closely monitor your health and other day-to-day activity right from your wrist.
 Do you believe if I say these tiny devices on your wrist can save your life?

 Believe me!
 Advanced smartwatches from Samsung and Apple have already saved people’s lives by closely monitoring their health metrics.
-So still if you are not sure about buying a smartwatch, then I suggest you read a few incidents in which smartwatch saves people’s lives.
+So still, if you are not sure about buying a smartwatch, then I suggest you read a few incidents in which smartwatch saves people’s lives.

 Smartwatches are not just a timepiece like traditional watches.
-It is packed with robust sensors and technology that can track and monitor your overall fitness, activities and much more.
+It is packed with robust sensors and technology that can track and monitor your overall fitness, activities, and much more.

 1. Heart Rate Monitoring

 A smartwatch can monitor your heart rate right from your wrist.
 Smartwatches are equipped with optical sensors to monitor your heart rate 24/7.
 Premium smartwatches like Apple Watch use a technology called photoplethysmography to monitor a person’s heart rate.